donejs/donejs/docs/guides/place-my-order.md

 Every DoneJS application consists of at least two files:

- 1. **A main template** (in this case `src/index.stache`) which contains the main template and links to the development or production assets
+ 1. **A main template** (in this case `src/index.stache`) which contains the main template and links to the development or production assets.
- 1. **A main application view-model** (`src/app.js`) that initializes the application state and routes
+ 1. **A main application view-model** (`src/app.js`) that initializes the application state and routes.

-`src/index.stache` was already created for us when we ran `donejs add app`, so we can update it to reflect the below content:
+`src/index.stache` was already created for us when we ran `donejs add app`, so update it to load the static assets and set a `<meta>` tag to support a responsive design:

 @sourceref guides/place-my-order/steps/loading-assets/index.stache
 @highlight 4,7